ctzurcanu/virtues/docs/concepts.md

 # Concepts

+- Goodness: the apparition of the necessary conditions to advance from your position on the virtue dimension to a better position/state (in quality and/or quantity).
+Goodness is always considered in respect to all Life.
+We consider the goodness applied to ourselves only because of the lack of required information about the others and all other Life outside of us.
 - Legitimacy: right to execute governance derived from Faith (clarity of implication, representation), Prudence (optimization), and Justice
 - Duty: will and actions derived from Charity and Prudence that enable the existence of cardinal and supreme virtues.
 Pure Duty is not a necessity.
 - Freedom: the outcome of a virtuecracy.
 A virtuecracy is built on the efforts of Duty.